 After working for 5 years for an architectural firm in Derby he felt competent enough to step out on his own.
 He went into partnership with Lionel Curtis of Cwm Einion near Furnace.
 They had offices in Aberystwyth, which was convenient for James as he was keeping a weather eye on his widowed father at the time.
 One of this partnerships projects was the conservation, repair and upgrading of Plas Nanteos.
 This company also designed the Nisa Store in Borth.
 To their credit, the minute the owners Derek and Gwenda saw the plans and model of the design they swiftly instructed that the project proceed.

 James' partner to be, Friederike, a German-born doctor, wanted work done at her Borth property.
-Romance blossomed and since 2006 James has lived permanently in Borth and is an active member of the community.
+Romance blossomed and they have lived together in Borth from 2006 until 2022 when they moved to New Zealand from which country James originates and where most of his family remain.
+Whilst in Borth he was an active member of the community.

 James' family had a long association with the sea as his great, great uncle, George William Gray ran a fleet of large sailing barques (including the Blair Gowrie and Blair Athol) whose home port was the Clyde (Glasgow).
-G. W. Gray had married Nora Neilson and had five children.
-Neither of the two sons, Andrew and James, went to sea.
+G. W. Gray married Nora Neilson and had five children, including Andrew who was a radio-telegraphy engineer who had met John Logie Baird during the time that the latter was promoting his new experiment, the television.
+Margaret Muriel was an academic and lectured in English, James who became an R.N.R.
+Lieutenant Commander during World War One, Norah Neilson who was a notable artist and Tina, reputed to be the first female surgeon in Scotland.
 Due to a bank crash, G.W.
 Gray could not find the finances to make the transition from sail into steamers.
-His three daughters distinguished themselves as Nora Neilson-Gray became a well known artist, Muriel Gray lectured in English and Tina was reputed to be the first female surgeon in Scotland.